OpenHFT/Chronicle-Map/README.md

     }
 }
 ```

+`acquireUsing(key,value)` offers this functionality from a single method call, an be cause it
+implemented inside the chronicle map we are able to reduce the hash lookups and make it more
+efficient.

 If you are only accessing ChronicleMap from a single thread.
 If you are not doing replication
 and don't care about atomic reads.
 Then its simpler ( and faster ) to use acquireUsing() otherwise we